 I guess it makes sense as to why my parents put baby Guy in swimming and piano and singing lessons, and they probably thanked multiple Gods when I took on my decade-long dedication to playing chess, the least athletic activity fathomable that contains absolutely no chance of ultraviolet exposure whatsoever (in fact, if you surveyed a tournament hall, you would come to find that being pale to the point of anemia was trending far higher than playing a number of popular gambits).
 And not overlooked was the episode when I took on refereeing soccer as my first job at age thirteen, and while my parents’ concern for my skin was primary, their pride in my sense of industrialism was sadly almost entirely nonexistent.

 So is it ironic that the scintillatingly hot jocks with the tanned skin that has me hypnotized practically attribute their gorgeous looks to the same sun that I purposefully avoid?
-Oh, you bet it is.
+Yes.
 And is it unfortunate that standards of beauty are imposed on us at such an infantile age that we hardly recognize that they are never facts, rarely even valid opinions, and always nothing but figments of young, fear-bred imaginations?
 Absolutely.
 But we all pick and choose our vanities, our insecurities, our opinions of pretty.
 The ugly thing about beauty is that we are all victims to its superficiality in one way or another.

 But to let it affect your pep, your zest, your joie de vivre- as Gilles would say- would be far too much!
 So as a toast to my past, to my soccer-reffing, sun-baking, daredevil teenage self who gave less of a damn, I willfully declare that it is for this reason that visors were invented and why tennis lessons can be taken year-round when the sun tucks into bed just a little bit earlier.
 You will be pleased to know that I already have four tabs worth of white tennis skirts pulled up on my browser and my mom’s credit card all ready to go (you really must take advantage of the limited number of times in your life when your face, suddenly baring resemblance to an abused, overly inflated volleyball, strikes a delicate nerve of sympathy in your doting mother).